-If you are unable to take advantage of the Happy 15 entry, arrive at the park 2-hours before opening, if you want to get the best possible chances at FastPasses, or getting into standby.
-If the park is opening at 8:00, then get in line at 6:00.
-This is to make sure your best chances of getting a FastPass for one popular attraction.
+If you cannot take advantage of the Happy 15 entry, arrive at the park 2 hours before opening to get the best possible chances at FastPasses, or get into standby.
+If the park is opening at 8:00, get in line at 6:00.
+This is to ensure your best chances of getting a FastPass for one popular attraction.

-If you’re not that keen on getting there that early (I know the feeling trust me), then at the absolute latest get there 1-hour before park open.
+If you’re not keen on getting there that early (I know the feeling, trust me), then at the absolute latest, get there 1-hour before the park opens.

 Choose one attraction and go for that FastPass.
-The lines are long and queues for FastPasses can reach 20-30 minutes just to get them.
-By the time your next FastPass is available, likely there will be none left at another attraction.
-But, you may luck out so keep an eye out.
+The lines are long, and queues for FastPasses can reach 20-30 minutes to get them.
+When your next FastPass is available, none will likely be left at another attraction.
+But you may luck out, so keep an eye out.

 - Tokyo Disneyland

-- Grab a FastPass for Monster’s Inc then wait in standby for Pooh’s Hunny Hunt.
+- Grab a FastPass for Monster’s Inc, then wait on standby for Pooh’s Hunny Hunt.
 Or vice versa.

 - Tokyo DisneySea

-- Skip Toy Story (if you have done it before in the US) and get a FastPass for Tower of Terror and get into standby for Journey to the Center of the Earth.
+- Skip Toy Story (if you have done it before in the US), get a FastPass for Tower of Terror and get on standby for Journey to the Center of the Earth.

 - Toy Story Mania!
 Fastpasses will run out on average 30 minutes after the park opens.

-Counter service restaurants are busy and yield long lines.
+Counter-service restaurants are busy and yield long lines.
 You’re best eating on off-peak hours (before noon or after 18:00).
-There are long lines even in mid-afternoon.
+There are long lines even mid-afternoon.
 I suggest bringing small snacks to sustain you, to reduce the chance of becoming “hangry” (which I am known to get).